reem-shaikh/70DaysOfCode/main/18-12/notes.md

 successful promise,failed promise
 ```
 ### What is fetch() method?
-We can fetch data through
+Before JSE6, we used to fetch data through
 1. Jquery using these methods $.get(), $.post()
 2. Jquery using AJAX using XMLHttpRequest

 disadvantages:
 > loading time increases, because of unnecesary file load, more code required

-To get rid of these disadvantages JSE6 introduced:
+To get rid of these disadvantages, and make load time faster, JSE6 introduced:

 ### fetch() method
 1. We can do CRUD to the server
 ```bash